ROCm/hipSPARSELt/docs/tutorials/install/linux.rst

 `ROCm repository <https://rocm.github.io/ROCmInstall.html#installing-from-amd-rocm-repositories>`_.

-For detailed instructions on how to set up ROCm on different platforms, refer to the `ROCm Linux installation guide <https://rocm.docs.amd.com/en/develop/tutorials/install/linux/index.html>`_.
+For detailed instructions on how to set up ROCm on different platforms, refer to the :doc:`ROCm Linux installation guide <rocm-install-on-linux:tutorial/install-overview>`.

 Using Ubuntu as an example, hipSPARSELt can be installed using